Meet our team.

 Ashley was born and raised in Edmonton, Alberta.
 Her post-secondary education took her to Central Alberta, where she started an undergraduate degree in Adapted Kinesiology/Bachelor of Physical Education at Red Deer College.
 Her love for adapted sport and accessibility were sparked during this time.
 She completed this degree at the University of Alberta, where she also obtained a Masters of Science in Occupational Therapy and cultivated a passion for Neurology, Pediatrics, and Hand Therapy.

-In 2012, Ashley and her husband, Jon, moved to Lacombe.
+In 2012, Ashley and her late husband, Jon, moved to Lacombe.
 Ashley began her career in Return To Work and PTSD Prolonged Exposure Therapy with first responders, before transitioning to join AHS at Red Deer hospital where she worked for six years in Outpatient Neurology, eventually becoming the Senior Occupational Therapist for both Outpatient Neurology and Orthopedic Therapy.
-During this time Ashley and Jon also became owners of Dolman Dental and moved it into a newly built commercial building in downtown Lacombe, where Jon worked as a dentist.
+During this time Ashley and Jon also became owners of Dolman Professional Building in downtown Lacombe.

 As Ashley and Jon’s family grew, Ashley transitioned into private practice, where she was able to focus on her passion for paediatric OT.
 This was particularly rewarding as it allowed Ashley to be close to home – something that became particularly important after Jon received a life-altering diagnosis.